kontent-ai/smart-link/README.md

 Live preview updates for content items that include linked items only provide the codenames of these linked items.
 To fully update your application with changes to these linked items, you may need to fetch their full details from the Delivery Preview API after receiving the live update message.
 This ensures that all parts of your content are up-to-date.
+You can use the `applyUpdateOnItemAndLoadLinkedItems` function to simplify this process.
+The function uses the provided loader to load any items added in the update message and applies the update to the item.

 Content components within rich text elements, however, are directly included in the live update messages.
 This means changes to these components are immediately reflected in the live preview, without needing additional fetches.